Bangladeshi diaspora: South Asia

+India

 Maldives

 According to the Maldivian foreign ministry; some 50,000 Bangladeshi were working in there in 2011, a nation of only around 400,000 people, with a third having no valid documents or registration.

+Pakistan

 Middle East

 Bangladeshis in the Middle East form the largest part of the worldwide Bangladeshi diaspora.
 Between 2.3 million and 2.9 million live within the Middle East.

 More than two million are in Saudi Arabia.
 The United Arab Emirates is home to 706,000.
 Oman has about 680,242 Bangladeshis as of 2018.
 There is a Bangladeshi school in the city of Muscat, in Oman, called Bangladesh School Muscat.
 Qatar has about 400,000 Bangladeshis as of 2019.
-There is a Bangladeshi school in Doha called Bangladesh MHM School & College.
-Bangladeshis in Qatar make more than 14% of the Qatar population.
+Bangladeshis in Qatar make more than 12.5% of the Qatar population.
 Kuwait has about 350,000 Bangladeshis as of 2020.
 Bahrain has about 180,000 Bangladeshis as of 2017.

 Saudi Arabia

 The introduction of Islam to the Bengali people has generated a connection to the Arabian Peninsula, as Muslims are required to visit the land once in their lifetime to complete the Hajj pilgrimage.
 Several Bengali sultans funded Islamic institutions in the Hejaz, which popularly became known by the Arabs as Bangali Madaris.
 It is unknown when Bengalis began settling in Arab lands though an early example is that of Haji Shariatullah's teacher Mawlana Murad, who was permanently residing in the city of Mecca in the early 1800s.

-There are about 3 major Bangladeshi schools in Saudi Arabia in Riyadh, Jeddah and Dammam.
+There are about three major Bangladeshi schools in Saudi Arabia in Riyadh, Jeddah and Dammam.

 United Arab Emirates

 There are 706,000 Bangladeshis residing in the United Arab Emirates as of 2020.
 There is one Bangladeshi school in UAE called Shaikh Khalifa Bin Zayed Bangladesh Islamia School in Abu Dhabi.
-Bangladeshis make up around 7% of the UAE population and are 4th largest community in the UAE.
+Bangladeshis make up around 7% of the UAE population and are 3rd largest community in the UAE.

 East and Southeast Asia

 Malaysia

-The Bangladeshi population in Malaysia is 1,000,000 as of 2018.
+The Bangladeshi population in Malaysia is 400,000 as of 2023.

 South Korea

 In South Korea, there are more than 12,678 Bangladeshi foreign workers in the country as of 2013.
 A few of them include illegal immigrants.
 The 2009 Korean film Bandhobi, directed by Sin Dong-il, depicts a Bangladeshi migrant in South Korea.

+As of 2023, the population had increased to 25,000.
+3500 of them are students.